ledona/fantasy-experiments/models/README.md

 model_manager.py from the fantasy repository (See fantasy repository's README).
 Generate lineups or run backtesting using one of the debug configurations or lineup.sc or backtest.sc.

+### NN models
+- If the avg loss from one training iteration to the next is jumping around alot or not changing fast enough, increase/decrease the learning rate.
+As the learning rate decreases, updates to the model from one iteration to the next should lessen.
+Increasing the learning rate should cause models to change more from one iteration to the next.

 ### Deep lineup models
 Deep lineup models take as input a slate of games, including all player costs, and predicted scoring.
 The model output is a lineup to bet.
 As an intermediate step a DNN is used to take the input and infer player weights which are used along with cost information to create an optimized lineup.
 To create/use models: